Home > Glossary > Material supply

 Success factor container management

 A further step is container planning and provision at the workplace.
-The selection of staging principles (container-oriented, picked, etc.) and the design of a container system up to the assignment of parts to containers and the design and dimensioning of the staging systems (racks, trolleys, etc.).
-In order to ensure that productivity potentials gained in assembly are not offset by increased expenditure in logistics, the focus is always on the compromise between assembly suitability and logistics expenditure.
+The selection of staging principles (container-oriented, order-picked, etc.) and the structure of a container system through to the allocation of parts to containers and the design and dimensioning of staging systems (racks, trolleys, etc.).
+In order to ensure that the productivity potential gained in assembly is not offset by increased logistics costs, the focus is always on the compromise between assembly efficiency and logistics costs.
 This is the only way to achieve an overall optimum.

-Contact us for a free initial consultation and learn about the approaches you too can take to make your material provisioning more efficient.
+Contact us for a free initial consultation and find out how you too can make your material provision more efficient.